Velprathap89/codingsparkles-website/content/blog/Pokemon/index.md

 This app contains the following features.

-* List display - To display the Pokeman basic details.
+* Grid Display - To display the Pokeman basic details.
-* Dialog - To display the Pokemon in depth details.
+* Dialog - To display more details about the Pokemon.
 * Prev/Next Buttons - To navigate between pages and display the active page Pokemon details.
-* Responsive - Displaying the basic and depth details responsively.
+* Responsive - Displaying the Pokemon details responsively.

 ## Step 1: Create the react application